Why Serbian Free Zones Are a Smart Choice for Your Business

 business in serbia

-Would you like to take advantage of VAT and customs benefits in Serbia?
-Consider registering your company in a local Free Zone!
-The opportunity is especially beneficial for manufacturing firms and re-export businesses.
+Are you interested in using VAT and customs advantages in Serbia?
+Have you thought of registering your business in a local Free Zone?
+The opportunity presents particular advantage to manufacturing companies and re-export business.

 • Pirot